 Overwhelmingly, the experts I spoke with were obsessed with scientifically backed herbal solutions that have actually been shown to help your hair grow thicker and faster.
 So, because only the purest among us can give up heat styling—particularly when you're dealing with a bad haircut—I decided to investigate the all-natural supplements with some help from New York–based medicinal herbalist Daniela Turley.

-Chamaecyparis obtusa (Japanese cyprus)
+Chamaecyparis obtusa (Japanese cypress)

-This humble Japanese plant has antibacterial and antifungal effects, and it is used as a key ingredient in everything from hygienic Band-Aids to natural shampoos.
-What's most interesting to me right now, however, is that topical application of this oil has been shown in studies to promote hair growth—some anecdotal evidence even links it with helping bald patient regrow their hair.
+This humble Japanese plant has antibacterial and antifungal effects, and it is used as a key ingredient in everything from hygienic plasters to natural shampoos.
+What's most interesting to me right now, however, is that topical application of this oil has been shown in studies to promote hair growth—some anecdotal evidence even links it with helping bald patients regrow their hair.
 Turley even told me that it's more effective than Rogaine (minoxidil): "This effect was double that of the drug minoxidil."

 Not only a pretty scent, Turley explained why women like me should be washing our hair with the oil derived from this purple flower: "Lavender has been traditionally used as a hair wash for growth, but there is now good evidence that it promotes hair growth in a 5% concentration."
 One study shows that the use of essential oils like lavender and thyme can improve the symptoms of alopecia areata (sudden hair loss that usually starts with one or more circular bald patches) over a seven-month period.
 I've been emulating the study by adding a few drops of the scent into jojoba oil and massaging the solution into my scalp for an overnight treatment.
 (Sidenote: The scent is actually super relaxing, so it's great to use after a long day.)